 \section{Discussion}

-Our results demonstrate that all evaluated SNNDeep configurations, including the custom-built implementation as well as the snnTorch and SpikingJelly variants, outperformed previously reported methods for liver disease classification, both in predictive accuracy and methodological robustness.
-This advantage was consistent across all architectural and algorithmic combinations.

-For example, \cite{zhang2025} reported 85.60\% accuracy for a contrastive fusion deep neural network applied to non-invasive liver fibrosis staging from ultrasound images.
-While this represents a meaningful result in the ultrasound-based diagnostic domain, it remains well below the accuracy of all our CT-based models, each of which exceeded 95.00\% regardless of the learning rule applied.
-Notably, our custom SNNDeep model trained with surrogate gradient learning achieved a top validation accuracy of 98.35\%, extending the performance range for liver disease classification in a CT context.
+A critical methodological aspect of this study is the use of strictly patient-level data splitting and evaluation across two abdominal CT datasets.
+This design prevents information leakage across highly correlated slices from the same CT volume and ensures that reported results reflect true case-level generalization.
+While direct quantitative comparison with prior studies is challenging because of differences in datasets, modalities, and clinical endpoints, the proposed SNNDeep framework demonstrates competitive performance under a leakage-free patient-level protocol that is still rarely adopted in existing SNN-based medical imaging studies.

+To obtain robust estimates under patient-level class imbalance, all experiments were repeated across five independent random patient-level splits.
+For each split, aggregation choices and decision thresholds were selected on the validation patients and then transferred unchanged to the held-out test patients.
+In the final configuration, top-$1$ aggregation was used for the slice-based models, whereas attention-based MIL pooling provided an alternative patient-level formulation.
+The ablation results further showed that the relative benefit of these aggregation strategies was dataset-dependent rather than universal.

+An important additional finding of this study is that model ranking was dataset-dependent.
+On \texttt{Task03\_Liver}, the CNN baseline achieved the highest mean patient-level PR-AUC, whereas the convolutional surrogate-gradient SNN showed the strongest threshold-dependent classification performance among the evaluated spiking models.
+On Task03\_CECT, absolute performance decreased for all models and variability across random patient-level splits increased, indicating that the second dataset posed a more challenging benchmark.
+These observations suggest that conclusions about the utility of spike-based models in medical imaging should not be drawn from a single dataset alone.

-While part of this advantage over ultrasound models may be due to the higher spatial resolution and reduced operator-dependence of CT, the consistent performance of SNNDeep across all learning paradigms indicates that architectural and algorithmic factors also play a key role.
+While part of the observed performance may be related to the high spatial resolution and reduced operator dependence of CT, the consistent behavior of SNNDeep across the evaluated learning paradigms suggests that architectural and algorithmic factors also play an important role.
 The network’s temporal encoding, biologically inspired learning mechanisms, and fine-grained hyperparameter tuning suggest that the improvements are not modality-specific but stem from the model’s ability to exploit temporal structure and spike dynamics.

-The performance gap becomes even more pronounced when compared to the metaheuristic-trained SNN proposed by \cite{kaur2021}, evaluated on the UCI Liver Disorders dataset, which achieved 68.70\% accuracy.
-Despite using computationally intensive optimization, their model did not approach the performance of even the least effective configuration in our experiments.
-In our study, the lowest recorded accuracy, obtained by the Tempotron-trained snnTorch variant, was 95.19\%, indicating a margin of over 26 percentage points compared to the metaheuristic SNN.